mailboxer/mailboxer/README.md

 ### How can I paginate conversations?

 You can use Kaminari to paginate the conversations as normal.
 Please, make sure you use the last version as mailboxer uses `select('DISTINCT conversations.*')` which was not respected before Kaminari 0.12.4 according to its changelog.
-Working corretly on Kaminari 0.13.0.
+Working correctly on Kaminari 0.13.0.

 ```ruby
 #Paginating all conversations using :page parameter and 9 per page